Got a minute to help? take our quick website survey >

 It puts me at ease knowing they genuinely want what is best for you and will only share information to protect yourself and others around you.

-You might want to see what information places like your school or CAMHS hold about you in their records.
+For example, you might want a copy of the information that your school or CAMHS hold about you in their records.

 - If they think sharing the information might cause serious harm to you or to someone else